Bratislava: Public transport

 Public transport in Bratislava is managed by Dopravný podnik Bratislava, a city-owned company.
 The transport system is known as Mestská hromadná doprava (MHD, Municipal Mass Transit) and employs buses, trams, and trolleybuses.
-Most of the Bratislava public transport is coated in a typical color combination of red and black.
+Most of the Bratislava public transport is coated in a typical colour combination of red and black.

 Bratislava is also part of an integrated system, IDS BK, connecting city public transport with other transport companies in the Bratislava region.
 Traveling with a single ticket is possible throughout the system network, both in Bratislava and to the nearby villages and cities, including three other districts of Senec, Malacky, and Pezinok.

+Rail

 As a rail hub, the city has direct connections to Austria, Hungary, the Czech Republic, Poland, Germany, Croatia, Slovenia, and the rest of Slovakia.
 Bratislava-Petržalka and Bratislava hlavná stanica are the principal railway stations.

 Daily trains and buses from Bratislava to Vienna run multiple times every hour, with the Wien Hbf train station serving Bratislava as well, with more connections throughout Europe, opening possibilities for travel to Italy and France with a quick change of trains in Vienna.